fedpots/spoofer/README.md

 Follow this tutorial to enable and use custom plugins in Vencord:
 https://www.youtube.com/watch?v=XmVNRKrphlw

-After you have custom plugins enabled:

-1. Put this plugin folder into your **Vencord custom plugins** directory.
-2. Reload Discord / Vencord.
-3. Open **Vencord Settings → Plugins**
-4. Enable **Profile Spoofer**
-5. Configure it in the plugin settings.

 > If changes don’t appear immediately, fully restart Discord.

 ---